AdityaDadheech/Aditya_Dadhech_Quicksell_Assignment/README.md

-#QuickSell Assessment
-Kanban Board using react and api integration.
+QuickSell Assessment - Kanban Board using react and api integration.